 Last year we tallied up the results from 67 auctions around the globe, providing data on a wide range of specialist photography and photobook sales, as well as contemporary art auctions that included a significant percentage of photography lots.
 We also tracked another dozen or so sales where photography was on offer, but the aggregate value wasn’t enough to merit a full statistical report.
 In practice, this meant that more photographs were starting to be sprinkled into more sales (particularly online), slowly broadening the reach (and liquidity) of the middle and lower end parts of the market.

-In the slideshow below, the top ten highest priced photography lots sold at auction in 2020 are shown in descending price order, with image details, pre-sale estimates, realized prices, and venues/dates as background (images courtesy of Sotheby’s and Christie’s, in varying sizes).
-The year was led by a new auction record for a Richard Avedon print.
+In the slideshow below, the top ten highest priced photography lots sold at auction in 2021 are shown in descending price order, with image details, pre-sale estimates, realized prices (including buyer’s premiums), and venues/dates as background (images courtesy of Sotheby’s and Christie’s, in varying sizes).

 Here’s the aggregate data in table form, for easier comparison: